Motive Power

 SDJR 7F 2-8-0 No. 88

 The Trust’s largest and heaviest museum exhibit is former SDJR 7F 2-8-0, No. 88, built in 1925.
 It now carries its BR number, 53808.
 Restored from scrapyard condition between 1969 and 1987, the locomotive was in regular service with the West Somerset Railway until 2019.
-The locomotive moved to the Watercress Line (Mid-Hants Railway) on long-term hire in August 2020 and was photographed at Ropley.
-[Photo by Barrie Baker.]
+The locomotive moved to the Watercress Line (Mid-Hants Railway) on long-term hire in August 2020.

 53808 first appeared in service on the Watercress Line for the 2020 Autumn Steam Gala, as can be seen in this video.
 With the releasing of Covid restrictions and the completion of work on the cylinder steam pipe, 53808 re-entered service on 12 June 2021 as seen in this video.
-See our YouTube channel for more videos.
+See our YouTube channel for further videos of 53808.

 See these pages dedicated to 53808 for more information: